probmods/probmods2/chapters/14-bayesian-data-analysis.md

 Inference by conditioning a generative model is also a basic building block of Bayesian statistics.
-In cognitive science this tool can be used two ways.
+In cognitive science this tool can be used in two ways.
 If the generative model is a hypothesis about a person's model of the world, then we have a Bayesian *cognitive model* -- the main topic of this book.
-If the generative model is instead the scientists model of how the data are generated, then we have *Bayesian data analysis*.
+If the generative model is instead the scientist's model of how the data are generated, then we have *Bayesian data analysis*.
 Bayesian data analysis can be an extremely useful tool to us as scientists, when we are trying to understand what our data mean about psychological hypotheses.
 This can become confusing: a particular modeling assumption can be something we hypothesize that people assume about the world, or can be something that we as scientists want to assume (but don't assume that people assume).
 A pithy way of saying this is that we can make assumptions about "Bayes in the head" (Bayesian cognitive models) or about "Bayes in the notebook" (Bayesian data analysis).